olcf/olcf-user-docs/systems/frontier_user_guide.rst

 This module will setup your programming environment with paths to software and libraries that are compatible with AMD host compilers.

-When loading non-default versions of Cray-provided components, please see :ref:`understanding-the-compatibility-of-compilers-rocm-and-cray-mpich` for information about loading a set of compatible Cray modules.
+When loading non-default versions of Cray-provided components, you must set ``export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH`` at runtime.
+Additionally, please see :ref:`understanding-the-compatibility-of-compilers-rocm-and-cray-mpich` for information about loading a set of compatible Cray modules.

 .. note::
    Use the ``-craype-verbose`` flag to display the full include and link information used by the Cray compiler wrappers.
 This must be called on a file to see the full output (e.g., ``CC -craype-verbose test.cpp``).